Dreem-Organization/bender/docs/concepts.rst

 A **Trial** is Bender's food.
 To train Bender on an Algo you created, he needs data to improve himself.

-Each time you try a set of Hyperparameters, you want to make Bender know about it, also giving him a performance indicator associated with this Hyper Parameters set (a loss, an accuracy, etc.).
+Each time you try a set of Hyperparameters, you want to make Bender know about it, also giving him a performance indicator associated with this Hyperparameters set (a loss, an accuracy, etc.).

 In short: a **Trial** is a Hyperparameters set associated with a performance metric.